Infineon/mtb-example-mcuboot-basic/README.md

 </details>

 ## Operation

 This readme expects you to be familiar with MCUboot and its concepts.
 See [MCUboot documentation](https://github.com/mcu-tools/mcuboot) to learn more.

-This example bundles two applications - the bootloader app run by CM0+ and the blinky app run by CM4.
+This example bundles two applications - the bootloader application run by CM0P core and the blinky application run by CM4 or CM7 core.
 You need to build and program the applications in the following order.
-Do not start building the applications yet.
-Follow the [Step-by-step instructions](#step-by-step-instructions).
+Follow the [Step-by-step instructions](#step-by-step-instructions) to start building the application.

-1. **Build and program the bootloader app** - On the next reset, CM0+ runs the bootloader and prints a message that no valid image has been found.
+1. **Build and program the bootloader app** - On the next reset, CM0P core runs the bootloader and prints a message "MCUBoot Bootloader found none of bootable images".

-2. **Build and program the blinky app in BOOT mode (default)** - On the next reset, the bootloader will let CM4 run the blinky app from the primary slot.
+2. **Build and program the blinky application in BOOT mode (default)** - On the next reset, the bootloader will let CM4 or CM7 core run the blinky application from the primary slot.
 This application toggles the user LED at a 1-second interval.

-3. **Build and program the blinky app in UPGRADE mode by setting the make variable `IMG_TYPE` to `UPGRADE`** - On the next reset, the bootloader will copy this new image from the secondary into the primary slot and let CM4 run the image from the primary slot.
+3. **Build and program the blinky application in UPGRADE mode by setting the make variable `IMG_TYPE` to `UPGRADE`** - On the next reset, the bootloader will copy this new image from the secondary into the primary slot and let CM4 or CM7 core run the image from the primary slot.
 The application toggles the user LED at a 250-millisecond interval.
-You have the option to make the upgrade image permanent in the primary slot or revert to the image that is in the primary slot on reset.
+In swap-based upgrade, you have the option to make the UPGRADE image permanent in the primary slot or revert to the BOOT image that is in the secondary slot on next reset.

 ### Step-by-step instructions